jobs-at/coding-exercise-frontend/README.md

 # jobs.at coding exercise

-We're happy you applied for a job as full-stack web developer at jobs.at :)
+We're happy you applied for a job as frontend web developer at jobs.at :)
 Before you can get started at jobs.at, we have a small exercise for you where you can show us your skills as full-stack web developer.